philiagus/parser/README.md

 ## What if something is missing?

 Fear not!
-All parsers extend `Philiagus\Parser\Base\Parser`, so you can easily write your own to fit your specific need.
+All parsers implement `Philiagus\Parser\Contract\Parser`, so you can easily write your own to fit your specific need.